Ethereum price prediction: ETH back towards $1400, analyst | Cryptopolitan

 The queen of cryptocurrencies was on a roll as it broke the norm and picked bullish momentum despite the king being majorly bearish.
 However, the queen could not sustain the bullish momentum and is back to following the king.
 In the daily price charts, Ethereum is following the movements of Bitcoin closely.
 The 24-hour high for Ethereum was $1,389, while the 24-hour low was $1,196.
 At the time of writing, Ethereum is trading hands $1,251 apiece.

-Out of the 28 technical indicators, 12 stands at a buy position, whereas ten are neutral indications and six are sell indications.
+Out of the 28 technical indicators, 12 stand at a buy position, whereas 10 are neutral indications and six are sell indications.
 Nine of the oscillators are neutral, with buy and sell at one indication each.
 Out of the 17 moving averages, 11 are giving out a buy signal, whereas five are sell indications with one neutral.

 Ethereum price prediction: What to expect?